hargoniX/master/thesis/thesis.typ

 principle, this logic can be translated to Nunchaku immediately, since Nunchaku supports rank-1 polymorphism.
 However, as explained previously, Lean supports much more expressive variants of polymorphism.
 While they are currently ignored, it would be better to use an approach that can later be extended to support a larger fragment of Lean as well.
-Recent work by Lutze at al. @monotypeflow provides such an extensible framework.
+Recent work by Lutze et al. @monotypeflow provides such an extensible framework.

 Lutze et al. use a type flow analysis to monomorphize both higher-ranked and existential polymorphism.
 The analysis proceeds in three phases to monomorphize a program.
 First, it traverses the program and generates constraints based on what types polymorphic constants are directly applied to.
-Then, it determines whether these constraints admit a finite solution and if they do, determines a solution through fixpoint iteration.
+Then, it determines whether these constraints admit a finite solution, and if they do, it determines a solution through fixpoint iteration.
 This solution is a map from type variables to the set of types with which they might be instantiated.
 Lastly, the analysis traverses the program again and instantiates each polymorphic constant according to the solution.

 In the remainder of this section, I present an adaptation of their type flow analysis to the flavor of rank-1 polymorphism required for this work.
-To simplify the presentation, I only describe the analysis for problems where each constant has at most one type parameter (just like Lutze. et al).
+To simplify the presentation, I only describe the analysis for problems where each constant has at most one type parameter (just like Lutze et al.).
-In practice, the implementation supports any amount of type variables.
+In practice, the implementation supports any number of type variables.

 The analysis tracks constraints of the form $tau subset.sq.eq x$, pronounced "monotype $tau$ flows into variable $x$".
-These constraints only need to handle monotypes that live in $Type u$ and dependent types have been eliminated.
+These constraints only need to handle monotypes that live in $Type u$, and dependent types have been eliminated.
 For this reason, both the types in the constraints and the type parameters to polymorphic constants can only take on four shapes:
 $ tau ::= x | tau_1 -> tau_2 | c " " tau | c $